mania7539/articles/_posts/2017-11-21-react-js-redux-walkthrough.md

         //     todoList: todoList,
         //     nextTodo: { name: '', description: '' } // use this line to clear the text which was typed in the input fields
         // });

+      	this.props.createTodoItem(this.state.nextTodo);

     }

     render() {
-        // grab the todo from the reducer 'todo' and get property 'todos' const todoList = this.props.todo.todos;
+        // grab the props for the reducer 'todo' and get property 'todos' const todoList = this.props.todo.todos;
         return (
             <div className="container-fluid">